torproject/tor/doc/HACKING/ReleasingTor.md

    either `make`, or `perl scripts/maint/updateVersions.pl`, depending on your version.)

+   When you merge the maint branch forward to the next maint branch, or into master, merge it with "-s ours" to avoid a needless version bump.

 2. Make distcheck, put the tarball up in somewhere (how about your homedir on your homedir on people.torproject.org?) , and tell `#tor` about it.
 Wait a while to see if anybody has problems building it.